 Easton does not have either site plan review regulations or a zoning law.
 A site plan review process could be used to regulate land activities so that their arrangement protects public health and fits with defined standards for community character.
-As this plan was under preparation, Town officials drafted a site plan approval regulation.
-When this plan is adopted, it is expected that there will be legislative process in order to consider adoption of the site plan approval regulation.
+As this Plan was under preparation, Town officials were considering forming a site plan approval regulation.
+When this Plan is adopted, there could be legislative process in order to consider the adoption of site plan approval regulations.
 In the future, should there be consideration for establishing any zoning framework, such regulations should prioritize agriculture, and channel more intense residential and nonresidential growth in the north and in distinct locations targeted for growth, such as in traditional hamlets or cross roads.